Streaky the Supercat: Fictional character biography

 One of a series of superpowered animals, including Krypto the Superdog, Comet the Super-Horse, and Beppo the Super-Monkey, that was popular in DC's comics of the 1960s, Streaky was Supergirl's pet cat that was given super-powers by an unusual form of kryptonite.

 In Action Comics #261 (February 1960), Supergirl was experimenting on a piece of green kryptonite in an attempt to find a way to neutralize its deadly effects.
 When her experiment failed, she tossed the kryptonite (or "X-Kryptonite", as it became known) out the window.
 Though her experiment failed, her pet Streaky came across the X-Kryptonite and was exposed to its radiation.
 Streaky gains powers akin to Superman and Supergirl, but on a lower level, including flight, super-strength, super-vision, super-speed, heat vision, and human-level intelligence.

-Streaky made sporadic appearances in comic stories through the 1960s, and even became a member of the Legion of Super-Pets, a group consisting of the aforementioned super-powered animals.
+Streaky made sporadic appearances in comic stories throughout the 1960s and even became a member of the Legion of Super-Pets, a group of super-powered animals.

 Streaky's last pre-Crisis appearance was in Adventure Comics #394 (June 1970).
 When all kryptonite on Earth is transformed into iron, Streaky's X-Kryptonite power source is eliminated as well, causing him to lose his powers.
 In an answer to a reader's letter in Supergirl #2 (January 1973), editor E. Nelson Bridwell stated that the now-powerless Streaky had gone to live with Supergirl's foster parents in Midvale.